utelecon/utelecon.github.io/en/support/index.md

 <div>Business hours (Automated response): 24 hours</div>
 <div>Business Hours (Operator): 8:25 a.m.-6:30 p.m. on weekdays (Mon-Fri).</div>
+<div>* Operator support is not available from December 29, 2022 to January 3, 2023 due to the year-end and the new-year holidays.</div>

 <div style="border: 2px solid currentcolor; margin: 1em 0 2em; padding: 0.5em; font-weight: bold; text-align: center;">
 Start a chat (Click on the “チャットサポートで質問できます (Chat Support Available)” widget at the bottom right of your screen)